renohara23/Ren_BlueStampPortfolio/index.md

 ## Summary
-For my starter project, I chose to create the retro arcade console.
+For my starter project, I created a retro arcade console.
 I wanted to create the retro arcade console because I love playing video games, and I thought it would be intriguing to create and assemble one on my own.
-The retro arcade console has many types of games such as snake and tetris.
-Additionally, the console is able to be powered through a plug or batteries.
-Creating the retro arcade console took me around two days to make.
-Once I completed the project and saw that it was working, I felt very proud of myself because before entering BlueStamp I didn't think I would be able to manufacture the console properly, as it looked very complicated to do.
+The retro arcade console is able to play games such as Snake and Tetris.
+Additionally, the console can be used by powering it through a plug or batteries.
+The retro arcade console took me two days to create.
+Once I completed the project, I was proud of myself because before entering BlueStamp, I didn't think I would be able to manufacture the console properly, as it looked complicated to do.
 ## Challenges
-A challenge I had in completeing my starter project was the soldering.
-Before coming to BlueStamp I've never done soldering, so initially I had a difficult time soldering the components together.
-For example, I would either over solder or undersolder the wires to the circuit board, short circuiting the pieces, making the retro arcade console unusable.
+A challenge I had in completing my starter project was the soldering.
+Before coming to BlueStamp, I had never done soldering, so initially I had a difficult time soldering the components together.
+For example, I would either over-solder or undersolder the wires to the circuit board, short-circuiting the pieces, making the retro arcade console unusable.
 Also, I remember on the first day I soldered the helping hands together.
-I was able to overcome this challenge by getting advice from my instructors as well as from Youtube.
+I was able to overcome this challenge by getting advice from my instructors as well as from YouTube.
 These resources told me that undersoldering is better than oversoldering.
-Once I understood that, I had a easier time soldering the pieces together to create the retro arcade console.
-Another challenge I had in completing my starter project was understanding the manuel.
-Since I remember there were many times during this process where I wasn't able to comprehend what the instructions were telling me to do.
-I overcame this challenege by asking my peers and my instructors, who helped simplify the language to me.
+Once I understood that, I had an easier time soldering the pieces together to create the retro arcade console.
+Another challenge I had in completing my starter project was understanding the manual.
+Since I remember, there were many times during this process when I wasn't able to comprehend what the instructions were telling me to do.
+I overcame this challenge by asking my peers and my instructors, who helped simplify the language for me.

 # Starter Project Schematic